Letractively/uliweb/trunk/apps/Documents/files/introduction.rst

 * Extension

-  * Plugin extension.
-This is a plugin processing mechanism that utilizes different types of plugin invocation points.
-So you can write procedures to carry out special processes and bind them to these points.
+  * Dispatch extension.
+This is a dispatch processing mechanism that utilizes different types of dispatch points.
+So you can write procedures to carry out special processes and bind them to these dispatch points.
 For example, database initicalization, I18n process initialization, etc.
   * middleware extension.
 It's similar to Djangos.
 You can configure it in configuration files.
 Each middleware can process the request and response objets.